| Introduction In this first unit we introduce some theoretical perspectives

 An effective head is able to produce expected results in

 a school.
-Factors used in judging an effective school include:
+Factors used in judging an effective school include: excellent achievement by many pupils in examinations

 excellent performance in games, sports, athletics,